GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 ```

 Timer PWM never calls `TIM_Config()` or `TIM_SetOperationState()` on behalf of
+the application and never queries or mutates the Timer RCC clock gate.
+A
+successful `TIM_Config()` call is the evidence that the application admitted
-the application.
-This keeps timebase ownership, channel ownership, and counter
+the Timer lifecycle before entering the PWM subdomain.
+This keeps timebase
+ownership, channel ownership, clock ownership, and counter operation visible
-operation visible at the call site.
+at the call site.

 ## Part I — Theory with Register Mapping Bridge